Maui’s Best Activities, Happy Hours & Restaurants To Keep You Satisfied!

 2. Happy Hour.
 Stop sun tanning, get out of the ocean, and put your sarong on, cause 4 pm is cocktail time!
 There are many bars to satisfy your thirst and hunger.
 What a great way to unwind, chat with the locals and start your evening off a bit tipsy!
 My favorite spots are the Sea House in Napili Bay, Kimos and the Aloha Mixed Plate in Lahaina and the Hula Grill overlooking Kaanapali Beach.

 1. Relax.
 This is my number thing to do when I go to Maui.
 You will find me reading under a palm tree after taking a dip in the warm and inviting crystal blue ocean.
 No need to rush, you are on Maui time.

 *I have only stayed in Puamana, which is a five-minute drive from Lahaina.
 It is a quiet, more residential community with three private pools (one of which is the only pool in Maui that is right on the rocks) a tennis court and lovely, private beach.*

-**If you would like more suggestions about Maui or Oahu, leave a comment or send me an email.
+**If you would like more suggestions about Maui or Oahu, leave a comment below or send a private message.
 I could talk for hours about these amazing group of islands**